remp2020/remp/Mailer/extensions/mailer-module/README.md

       "content": "-- base64 encoded content of attachment --" // if content is not provided, Mailer attempts to open file based on provided path in "file" property
     }
   ],
-  "schedule_at": "2019-09-23T08:50:03+00:00" // optional: RFC3339-formatted date when email should be sent; if not provided, email is scheduled to be sent immediately
+  "schedule_at": "2019-09-23T08:50:03+00:00", // optional: RFC3339-formatted date when email should be sent; if not provided, email is scheduled to be sent immediately
-}
+  "locale": "en" // optional: specify language version of email }
 ```